 The Academic Senate may grant leaves of absence to employees in certain circumstances.
 It is important for an employee to request any leave in writing as far in advance as possible, to keep in touch with his/her supervisor or the Executive Director during his/her leave, and to give prompt notice if there is any change in the return date.

 If the leave expires and the employee has not contacted his/her supervisor or the Executive Director, it will be assumed that the employee does not plan to return and has voluntarily terminated his or her employment.
-If the employee is unwilling to return or does not have a reasonable explanation for his/her inability to return to work at the conclusion of any leave, the employee will be terminated.
+If the employee is unwilling to return or does not have a reasonable explanation for his/her inability to return to work at the conclusion of any leave, the employee may be terminated.

 A leave of absence can affect medical benefit plan coverage.
 Ask the Executive Director for information.

-An employee on an unpaid leave of absence is responsible for the entire cost of medical, life, dental or vision insurance premiums during the leave of absence, except for approved medical and family care leaves of absence.
+An employee on an unpaid leave of absence is responsible for the entire cost of medical, life, dental or vision insurance premiums during the leave of absence, except for approved medical leaves of absence including PDL leave.

-A. PERSONAL LEAVE (FORMERLY NAMED SICK LEAVE)
+A. SICK LEAVE)

-Personal leave is a form of insurance accumulated in order to provide employees with a cushion for personal appointments or incapacitation due to illness.
-It can be used for personal appointments or sick leave to recover from illness or off the-job injury or to provide required or necessary medical care of an employee’s immediate family defined as the employee’s spouse, child, parent, grandparent, or other dependent relative residing in the employee’s household.
+Sick leave is a form of paid time off accumulated in order to provide employees with a cushion for personal appointments or incapacitation due to illness.

+Sick leave may be used for diagnosis, care, or treatment of an existing health condition of, or preventive care for, an employee or an employee’s family member, or by an employee who is a victim of domestic violence, sexual assault, or stalking.

+For purposes of this policy, “family member” is defined as a 1) biological, adopted or foster child, step-child or legal ward, or child to whom the employee stands in loco parentis; 2) biological, adoptive, or foster parent, stepparent or legal guardian of an employee or the employee’s spouse or registered domestic partner or person who stood in loco parentis when the employee was a minor child; 3) A spouse or registered domestic partner; 4) A grandparent, grandchild or sibling

+Sick Leave.

+California Employees:

-Paid Personal Leave.
-The Academic Senate offers paid personal leave to regular, full-time employees exempt and nonexempt; accrual begins upon completion of the probationary period.
+The Academic Senate offers paid sick leave to all employees (including temporary employees.)
+Accrual begins upon hire.

-Regular, full-time employees accrue paid personal leave at a rate of 8 hours leave per month for a maximum 40 hours per year.
-Accrual occurs on the second pay period of the month.
-Accrued leave may be carried over but is not compensated upon termination/resignation.
+Employees accrue personal leave at a rate of .0334 hours per each hour worked.
+Accrual occurs each pay period.
+Accrued sick leave may be accrued up to a maximum of 48 hours; when that point is reached the employee will cease to accrue additional time.
+Employees may carry over accrued sick leave into a new year.
+Sick leave is not compensated upon termination or resignation.
+Employees rehired within one year of separation will have their previously accrued sick leave restored.

-If an employee is absent due to illness, medical evidence of illness and/or medical certification of fitness to return to work satisfactory to the Academic Senate may be required before leave pay will be granted.
-If there is reason to believe that leave pay has been misused, personal leave pay may not be awarded.
-All personal leave pay is based upon current salary.
+Temporary and Part-time employees may use up to 24 hours of sick leave a year.
+Regular-full Time employees may use up to 40 hours of sick leave a year.

+All sick leave pay is based upon current rate of pay.